 Field Description

 Host Name Device host name

 Site Device site location

 Status Device status.
 An online device has a green indicator and an offline device has a red indicator

-Mac Address Device mac address
+Mac Address Device MAC address

 IPv4/v6 Address Device IPv4 or IPv6 address

-IP Address Device IP address

-Uptime Amount of time for which the device has been running
+Connected To Indicates the connected controller.
+This column displays the cdp_lldp neighbors.

+Adopted By Indicates the controller that has adopted the device.
+This column displays the adopted controller MAC address.

+Model Device model number

+Туре Device type description

+Serial Device serial number

+Adoption Mode Indicates whether the AP is connected to the controller through a VLAN or IP.

+Controller Indicates that the device is a controller

-Firmware Version WiNG software version running on the device
+Firmware Version WiNG firmware version running on the device

-Profile Name Name given to the selected settings of the device
+Profile Name The name of the settings profile associated with the device